 What does a Marriage Officiant do?

 A marriage officiant is a licensed professional who performs weddings or civil unions.
 A marriage officiant can play a variety of roles in weddings and marriages, in addition to performing a legally recognized marriage or union ceremony.
-An officiant may be employed a religious organization, perform marriages as part of a civil office, or work as a third-party.
+An officiant may be employed by a religious organization, perform marriages as part of a civil office, or work as a third-party.

 The officiant must obtain a license from a state-recognized organization in order to practice legally.
-The requirements for obtaining a license vary region; in many cases, a clergyman, judge, or ship’s captain is given the authority to perform marriages as part of their job.
-Some areas allow a non-ordained friend or relative to perform a ceremony at the request of the couple obtaining a temporary day permit from local officials to perform one specific wedding.
+The requirements for obtaining a license vary by region; in many cases, a clergyman, judge, or ship’s captain is given the authority to perform marriages as part of their job.
+Some areas allow a non-ordained friend or relative to perform a ceremony at the request of the couple by obtaining a temporary day permit from local officials to perform one specific wedding.
 On the basis of a simple application and fee, some online organizations and churches also offer ordination, and thus an official license.

 A marriage officiant’s main responsibility is to oversee a couple’s wedding or union ceremony.
 There is a lot of room for variety and innovation in this job description.
 Some couples want a religious officiant who can perform rituals and traditional ceremonies associated with their faith.
 Others prefer a non-denominational minister who makes no religious references during the ceremony.
 Couples of different faiths may hire multiple officiants to incorporate the customs of various religions or cultures.